Rebilly/lexi/README.md

 ### Testing

-When developing the action, it can be useful to be able to run it locally rather than pushing a branch and running your development version on github.
+When developing the action, it can be useful to be able to run it locally rather than pushing a branch and running your development version on GitHub.

 You can test the action locally by running the `run:local` command.
 This will report readability on two different folders, as if they were a pull request.